cosmodesi/pycorr/README.md

 - Lehman Garrison and Manodeep Sinha for advice when implementing linear binning, and PIP and angular weights into Corrfunc.
 - Davide Bianchi for cross-checks of two-point counts with PIP weights.
 - Svyatoslav Trusov for script to compute jackknife covariance estimates based on https://arxiv.org/pdf/2109.07071.pdf: https://github.com/theonefromnowhere/JK_pycorr/blob/main/CF_JK_ST_conf.py.
+- Enrique Paillas & Seshadri Nadathur for suggestions about reconstructed 2pcf measurements